3 Ways To Safely Remove Tree Sap From Your Car With Stuff You Already Have At Home

 Best Results - Tree Sap Removal - Rubbing Alcohol

 If you have any rubbing alcohol, A.K.A. isopropyl alcohol, around the house, this is your go-to tree sap removal solvent.
 We are talking about common alcohol, not some 100-proof stuff.
 You only need a dilute solution for it to work.
 Put a bit on a paper towel and dab it on.
 Gently wipe the sap off.
-Any rough movies with any solvent can leave a mark.
+Any rough moves with any solvent can leave a mark.
 Take your time.
 Let the solvent do the job, not the paper towel and your elbow grease.

 Second Choice - Tree Sap Removal - Hand Sanitizer (with a high concentration of Alcohol)